All Episodes

 And we have asked many times, haven't we?

-Many times we've asked.
+Many times you've asked.

-Alright, this is typical of the faxes coming in.
+All right, this is typical of the faxes coming in.

-He doesn't seem to understand that his personal integrity And that of the work of the Farsight Institute is at stake.
+He doesn't seem to understand that his personal integrity and that of the work of the Farsight Institute is at stake.

 And I think that's the critical question.